Moka Eva

 Goal #1 Overview

-Instead of asking recruiters to define their criteria upfront in a static input, I designed a 3-step AI calibration system where the recruiter and AI refine their understanding together.
+Instead of asking recruiters to define their criteria upfront, I designed a system where the recruiter and AI refine their understanding together through interaction.

 Step 1